Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 This is a similar gotcha to Java's [`Files.lines`](https://docs.oracle.com/javase/8/docs/api/java/nio/file/Files.html#lines-java.nio.file.Path-) method that produces a lazy stream of lines.
-It returns a closeable sequence, but most stream operation do not automatically invoke the corresponding
+It returns a closeable Java stream, but most stream operations do not automatically invoke the corresponding
 `Stream.close` method and it is up to the user to remember about the need to close the corresponding stream.
-One can define closeable sequence generators in Kotlin, but they will suffer from similar problem that no automatic mechanism in the language can ensure that they are closed after use.
+One can define closeable sequence generators in Kotlin, but they will suffer from a similar problem that no automatic mechanism in the language can ensure that they are closed after use.
 It is explicitly out of the scope of Kotlin coroutines to introduce a language mechanism for an automated resource management.

 However, usually this problem does not affect asynchronous use-cases of coroutines.
-An asynchronous coroutine is never abandoned, but ultimately runs until its completions, so if the code inside a coroutine properly closes its resources, then they will be ultimately closed.
+An asynchronous coroutine is never abandoned, but ultimately runs until its completion, so if the code inside a coroutine properly closes its resources, then they will be ultimately closed.

 ### Concurrency and threads